jsnww1337/puppet/README.md

 https://stackoverflow.com/questions/49694314/how-to-install-apache-in-puppet-with-node-roles-profiles
 how to install apache in puppet with node roles profiles

 I am new to puppet and trying to install apache with node, roles, profiles approach. <br> The `puppet agent -t` run went fine.
 There is a file resource created: `/tmp/example-ip` but I cannot get the apache running.
-I used my web browser to go to: `localhost:8080` but nothing happens. searched for any folder with name apache `find / -type d -name *apache*` but nothing comes up. <br>
+I used my web browser to go to: `localhost:8080` but nothing happens. searched for any folder with name apache `find / -type d -name *apache*` but nothing comes up. <br>*SOLUTION* GOto: localhost:80
 ======= CODE =======
 **Code:**